 In order to hold your program date, we also ask that you send in a $500 non-refundable deposit made payable to “UC Regents” within two weeks of scheduling.

-For each day, families will participate in a 2-hour morning and 2-hour afternoon session with a break for lunch, for a total of 4 hours each day.
+IN-PERSON: For each day, families will participate in a 2-hour morning and 2-hour afternoon session with a break for lunch, for a total of 4 hours each day.
 The morning sessions are from 10am to 12pm and the afternoon sessions are typically from 1pm to 3pm.
 These times can be modified to accommodate naptime and other family needs.
 The sessions are each led by 1-2 graduate students with one of our licensed psychologists providing supervision to them throughout the week.

 The program is tailored to the unique needs of your child and targets core areas of development, such as social engagement, language development, social interaction skills, flexibility, and behavioral regulation skills.
 Our unique program utilizes the latest strategies drawn from the motivation-based autism intervention research (Pivotal Response Treatment (PRT), Social Tools and Rules for Teens/Transitions (START) socialization strategies, self-management, and positive behavior support).